igalbakal/idp-gen-x-ai-skills/01-VISION.md

 - Examples of well-structured test suites from your codebase
 - Scripts for generating test data that matches your domain models

-**Developers don't just get generic testing advice—they get guidance shaped by your actual architecture and testing requirements.**
+**Developers don't just get generic testing advice-they get guidance shaped by your actual architecture and testing requirements.**

 Test coverage improves dramatically because the barrier to writing good tests decreases.